christophstrasen/WorldObserver/docs/observations/squares.md

 # Observation: squares

-Goal: react to what WorldObserver observes about world squares (tiles).
+Goal: react to what can be observed about world squares (tiles).

 Quickstart first (recommended):
 - [Quickstart](../quickstart.md)